pawsnewengland/paws-hugo/content/news/2011-11-16-foster-a-lonely-pet-for-the-holidays.md

 ---
 id: 1279
-title: 'Foster A Lonely Pet for the Holidays&#8230;'
+title: 'Foster A Lonely Pet for the Holidays'
 date: 2011-11-16T09:50:15+00:00
 author: Kelly
 layout: post